 In the early 20th century the art world was heavily biased towards European art and older classics.
 The philanthropist Gertrude Vanderbilt Whitney wasn't having it.
 She started her own museum devoted to living American artists.
 It's prospered ever since, becoming a touchstone of artistic achievement of the 20th and 21st centuries.

-Andy Warhol might be the most iconic name among the artists featured, but you’ll also get to meet other 20th century titans such as Jasper Johns, Georgia O’Keefe and Edward Hopper.
+Andy Warhol might be the most iconic name among the artists featured, but you’ll also get to meet other 20th-century titans such as Jasper Johns, Georgia O’Keeffe, and Edward Hopper.

 In addition to the visionaries of the recent past, the Whitney is still very much dedicated to championing the new.
 Every two years the Whitney Biennial features the work of young up-and-coming American artists.

-Like most New Yorkers, the Whitney has moved around the city, a lot.
-Its most recent move was in 2015 to a new Downtown building designed by famed architect Renzo Piano.
+Like most New Yorkers, the Whitney has moved around the city a lot.
+Its most recent move was in 2015 to a new Downtown building designed by Renzo Piano.
 The new building gives the Whitney more space than ever to showcase its massive collection of modern and contemporary American art.